 Floer theoretically, the map $r$ is the composite

-where $H_0:M\to \R$ is a Hamiltonian of ``slope zero'' at infinity (more precisely: whose positive slope decays to $0$ at infinity), so it gives rise to identifications $\psi^{\pm}$ between the Floer complexes and the (quantum) Morse chain complexes; where $\mathcal{S}$ is the natural isomorphism at the chain level induced by identifying the relevant Floer moduli spaces by pulling back the data $H_0,J$ via $g$; and where $\varphi_0$ is a Floer continuation map obtained by homotopying the data.
+Here $H_0:M\to \R$ is a Hamiltonian of ``slope zero'' at infinity (more precisely: whose positive slope decays to $0$ at infinity).
+Such a Hamiltonian $H_0$ gives rise to identifications $\psi^{\pm}$ between the Floer complexes and the (quantum) Morse chain complexes.
+The above map $\mathcal{S}$ is the natural isomorphism at the chain level induced by identifying the relevant Floer moduli spaces by pulling back the data $H_0,J$ via $g$.
+Finally $\varphi_0$ is a Floer continuation map obtained by homotopying the data.

 \begin{theorem*} The algebro-geometrical and the Floer theoretical construction of $r$ agree, that is the above diagram commutes. \end{theorem*}